do-Labs/MaterialSwitch/README.md

 * [EepromStream](https://github.com/lasselukkari/EepromStream)
 * [MemoryStore](https://github.com/lasselukkari/MemoryStore)

-aJson doesn't currently support ESP8266 out of the box.
-You need to change one line of code described [here](https://github.com/interactive-matter/aJson/pull/72/files).

 ## Usage:
 Install bower and npm dependencies and edit the serial port name in the Gruntfile and build and upload using the `grunt` command.